sarapojaku/Atlas_Travel/README.md

 Client dashboard is fully interactive and showcases spending and trips history.

 ## 🛠 Roadmap / To-Do
+- Fix booking canellation button so it deletes the booking from spendings and revenue colons too
-- Add booking cancellation feature
+- Add a secelt button at booking so clients can pick the flying company
 - Send an email bill to clients whenever they make a booking
 - Improve mobile responsiveness for all pages
 - Etc…